 Of course, if you have fun following the market as an active trader, then by all means spend your time doing so.
 However, you should realize that you’ll probably do better passively.

-How to make passive investing work for you – the easy way
+The easy way to make passive investing work for you

 Exchange-traded funds are a great option for investors looking to take advantage of passive investing.
 The best have super-low expense ratios, the fees that investors pay for the management of the fund.
 And this is a hidden key to their outperformance.

 ETFs are typically looking to match the performance of a specific stock index, rather than beat it.
-That means that it simply mechanically replicates the holdings of the index, whatever they are.
+That means that the fund simply mechanically replicates the holdings of the index, whatever they are.
 So the fund companies don’t pay for expensive analysts and portfolio managers.

 What does that mean for you?
 Some of the cheapest funds charge you less than $10 a year for every $10,000 you have invested in the ETF.
 That’s incredibly cheap for the benefits of an index fund, including diversification, which can increase your return while reducing your risk.